What does mobile-first UI design mean for companies in 2020?

 KISS has been around for decades, and it is the base principle applied by a good UIUX designer.
-Main target of design should not be to add additional hassles to users.
+The main target of design should not be to add additional hassles to users.
 Ads, Pop-ups and any distracting content should be avoided.
 The user should get exactly what they came for.

 Always keep the user in mind